Oak Class – Years 5 & 6

 All homework will not be ‘random’.
 It will be based on something we have done this week and the aim is for it to take no longer than thirty minutes to complete.
 If it does, tell your child to stop and write me a note to say it has taken that time.
 Year 6 pupils will receive extra pieces of homework alongside this from around January in additional workbooks to prepare them for Secondary school.

-Homework will be set on Thursdays and due in on Wednesdays.
+Homework will be set on Thursdays and is due in on Wednesdays unless I state otherwise on Dojo.
+It will not begin until 11th September.

 Spellings: